awsteiner/o2scl/doc/o2scl/part/sphinx/fermion.rst

    \frac{\partial f}{\partial m^{*}}=
    -f(1-f)\frac{m^{*}}{E^{*} T}

-The derivatives can be integrated directly direct) or they may be converted to integrals over the distribution function through an integration by parts
+The derivatives can be integrated directly or they may be converted to integrals over the distribution function through an integration by parts